aemami1/KnowRef/Knowref_scraping/README.md

 6. Run the [[https://stanfordnlp.github.io/CoreNLP/][CoreNLP Parser]] on the resulting set.
 This seems to work fastest (judging by CPU usage) if the input is first split into multiple files.
-We can use the =split= command to do this for us, but before, we need to remove information about the candidates and the pronoun substitution position from the output of the last script:
+We can use the **split** command to do this for us, but before, we need to remove information about the candidates and the pronoun substitution position from the output of the last script:
    ```